nixworks/public/news/2007/04/11/index.md

 ## [2007-04-11](/news/2007/04/11/index.md)

-##### United States
+##### American
 ### [ Trade officials from the United States, European Union, India and Brazil meet in New Delhi, India, to revive the World Trade Organization's Doha round of negotiations. ](/news/2007/04/11/trade-officials-from-the-united-states-european-union-india-and-brazil-meet-in-new-delhi-india-to-revive-the-world-trade-organization-s.md)
-_Context: World Trade Organization, United States, Doha round of negotiations, New Delhi, India, European Union, Brazil_
+_Context: New Delhi, World Trade Organization, American, Brazil, European Union, Doha round of negotiations, India_

 ##### United States Secretary of Defense
 ### [ The United States Secretary of Defense Robert M. Gates meets with the Defense Ministers of the United Kingdom, Australia, Canada, the Netherlands and Denmark as well as officials from Estonia and Romania to discuss progress in Afghanistan in expectation of a Taliban offensive.
 Two Canadian soldiers are killed when a roadside bomb explodes. ](/news/2007/04/11/the-united-states-secretary-of-defense-robert-m-gates-meets-with-the-defense-ministers-of-the-united-kingdom-australia-canada-the-nethe.md)